Four Days in Geneva: Particle Physics, Chocolate, and the World's Tallest Fountain

 Day 2: CERN

-This was the day I'd been waiting for.
-Tram 18 from the city center, 20 minutes, free with the transport card.
+This is the day worth planning the trip around.
+Tram 18 from the city center gets you there in 20 minutes, free with the transport card.

-CERN — the European Organization for Nuclear Research — is where they discovered the Higgs boson, where the World Wide Web was invented, and where the Large Hadron Collider smashes particles together at nearly the speed of light under 27 km of Swiss and French countryside.
+CERN — the European Organization for Nuclear Research — is where the Higgs boson was discovered, where the World Wide Web was invented, and where the Large Hadron Collider smashes particles together at nearly the speed of light beneath 27 km of Swiss and French countryside.

-The Science Gateway visitor center opened in 2023, designed by Renzo Piano.
-Free exhibitions covering particle physics, the Big Bang, and the technology that makes CERN work.
-The interactive exhibits are excellent — I spent 3 hours without noticing time pass.
+The Science Gateway visitor center, opened in 2023 and designed by Renzo Piano, hosts free exhibitions on particle physics, the Big Bang, and the technology that makes CERN run.
+The interactive exhibits are genuinely excellent — count on three hours disappearing without notice.

-I stood in front of a display explaining that the Higgs field gives particles their mass, and that without it, everything in the universe — including me — would travel at the speed of light and never form atoms or stars or planets or people.
-My coffee from the CERN cafeteria cost 3 CHF.
-The existential crisis was free.
+Stand in front of the display explaining how the Higgs field gives particles their mass — and how, without it, everything in the universe would travel at the speed of light and never form atoms or stars or planets or people.
+Coffee from the CERN cafeteria costs 3 CHF.
+The existential perspective is free.

-Morning: Palais des Nations — the European headquarters of the UN, set in Ariana Park with Mont Blanc views.
-Guided tour: 15 CHF, 1 hour.
+Spend the morning at the Palais des Nations — the European headquarters of the UN, set in Ariana Park with Mont Blanc views.
+The guided tour is 15 CHF and runs about an hour.
 Bring your passport — you're technically entering international territory.

-The tour includes the Assembly Hall, the Council Chamber (where the Human Rights Council meets), and rooms donated by various nations.
-The guide was a retired diplomat who'd worked there for 25 years.
-She told stories that humanized the building — personal anecdotes about negotiations, arguments, late-night votes.
+The tour takes in the Assembly Hall, the Council Chamber (where the Human Rights Council meets), and rooms donated by various nations.
+Guides are often retired diplomats with decades inside the building, and the best of them humanize it — personal anecdotes about negotiations, arguments, late-night votes.

-Outside, the Broken Chair sculpture (free) — a 12-meter chair with one broken leg, symbolizing opposition to landmines and cluster munitions.
-It's one of those artworks that communicates more in person than in any photograph.
+Outside stands the Broken Chair sculpture (free) — a 12-meter chair with one broken leg, symbolizing opposition to landmines and cluster munitions.
+It's one of those works that says far more in person than in any photograph.

-Afternoon: tram to Carouge — Geneva's "Little Italy."
-Built in the 18th century by the King of Sardinia, it has Italian-influenced architecture, bohemian boutiques, artisan workshops, and genuinely excellent restaurants.
+In the afternoon, take the tram to Carouge — Geneva's "Little Italy."
+Built in the 18th century by the King of Sardinia, it carries Italian-influenced architecture, bohemian boutiques, artisan workshops, and genuinely excellent restaurants.

-The Wednesday and Saturday markets at Place du Marche are worth timing your visit around.
-I found a small cheese shop where the owner let me taste four varieties of Alpine cheese and explained the difference between summer and winter milk.
-I bought a chunk of Gruyere (12 CHF) that I ate on a park bench.
+Time your visit around the Wednesday and Saturday markets at Place du Marche if you can.
+Duck into one of the small cheese shops, where owners will happily walk you through four varieties of Alpine cheese and the difference between summer and winter milk.
+A chunk of Gruyère (12 CHF) eaten on a park bench is the right kind of souvenir.

-Dinner in Carouge at a small Italian restaurant — 35 CHF for pasta, wine, and bread.
+Dinner in Carouge runs around 35 CHF for pasta, wine, and bread at a small Italian spot.
 The neighborhood is noticeably cheaper than the city center.

 Day's budget: ~85 CHF